2019’s Best Credit Card with Travel Protection?

 - Are pre-existing medical conditions covered?
 Which ones?

-- Does my credit card/home/auto insurance extends to my children (travel companions) at no additional cost to my insurance?
+- Does my credit card/home/auto insurance extend to my children (travel companions) at no additional cost to my insurance?

 After researching and finding the answers to these questions we think you will be able to make a more educated decision on whether you need travel protection insurance.
 You will also be able to draw conclusions whether you, your travel companions, your trip itinerary, and your luggage are worth the money it would take protecting when traveling internationally.